12 days from £2695 per person

 Fly overnight from the UK to Tashkent.

-On arrival in the Uzbek capital, you’ll be met at the airport by your local TransIndus representative and driven to your hotel for a two-night stay.
+On arrival in the Uzbek capital, you’ll be met at the airport by your local TransIndus representative and driven to your hotel for a one-night stay.
 Spend the rest of the morning recovering from the journey.
 Later, enjoy an afternoon of guided sightseeing in the north of the city.

-After a late lunch at a traditional Uzbek restaurant, a gentle afternoon’s tour begins at the Hast Imam complex in old Tashkent, whose handsome 14th century mosques, tomb and madrasa today host workshops for traditional crafts.
-Highlight of the visit is a glimpse of one of the world’s oldest Qurans.
-We’ll wind up the tour with a stroll around the centrepiece of the modern city, Amir Timur Square, home to a huge equestrian statue of Uzbekistan’s eponymous national hero, better known in the West as ‘Tamerlane’.
+After a late lunch at a traditional Uzbek restaurant, enjoy a gentle afternoon’s tour beginning at the Hast Imam complex in old Tashkent, whose handsome 14th-century mosques, tomb and madrasa today workshops for traditional crafts, as well as one of the world’s oldest Qurans.
+From there, head across town to the centrepiece of the modern city, Amir Timur Square, home to a huge equestrian statue of Uzbekistan’s eponymous national hero, Amir Timur, better known in the West as ‘Tamerlane’.
 On the western side, the gleaming white-marble Congress Hall is crowned by a pair of silver storks, symbols of ‘Peace and Happiness’.

-After breakfast, visit the capital’s Museum of Fine Arts, whose collection spans 1500 years of Central Asian history and culture.
-A trip to Chorsu Bazaar, Tashkent’s largest market, may be possible ahead of your transfer to the airport and early-evening flight to Khiva, via Urgench.
+After breakfast, we suggest a visit the capital’s Museum of Fine Arts, whose collection spans 1500 years of Central Asian history and culture.
+Time permitting, a trip to Chorsu Bazaar, Tashkent’s largest market, may be possible ahead of your transfer to the airport and early-evening flight to Khiva, via Urgench.

-Among the many on display at the national museum are some of the Asia’s most sumptuous antique carpets, a collection of ancient suzani embroidered silk wall hangings and Buddhist figurines from the pre-Islamic Silk Road era.
-Lunch today will be at the famous Plov Centre, high altar of the national dish of Uzbekistan, plov – a regional take on pulao made with sizzling lamb, rice, vegetables and apricots.
-Afterwards, we’ll head uptown to explore Tashkent’s bustling market – Chorsu Bazaar – where you can buy everything from embroidered Uzbek hats to wedding gowns and bowls of juicy mulberries.
+Among the many items on display at the National Museum are some of the Asia’s most sumptuous antique carpets, a collection of ancient suzani embroidered silk wall hangings and Buddhist figurines from the pre-Islamic Silk Road era.
+Lunch today could be at the famous National Plov Centre, high altar of the national dish of Uzbekistan – a regional take on pulao made with sizzling lamb, rice, vegetables and apricots.
+Afterwards, consider a visit to Tashkent’s bustling market – Chorsu Bazaar – where everything from embroidered Uzbek hats to wedding gowns and bowls of juicy mulberries are on sale.
 Photographers will be in their element.

 A long drive across the Kyzl Kum desert to Bukhara takes up most of today.
 En route, you’ll traverse the Amu Darya River, known in the time of Alexander the Great (who crossed it twice) as the ‘Oxus’.

 Most of Bukhara’s standout buildings were erected by the Timurid Dynasty and the Shaybanids in the 16th century, after the city had been destroyed by Genghis Kahn.
 One of the only structures spared by the Mongol warlord was the Minara-i Kalan, a magnificent brick minaret whose striking form dominates the Poi-i-Kalan complex.
-Below it, facing each other from opposite sides of a large piazza, are the mosaic-tiled facades and turquoise domes of the Kalan Mosque and Mir-i Arab Madrasa.
-In the northwest of the old walled city, the Ark citadel is a rather more implacable and functional edifice, its sloping walls enclosing the labyrinthine palace where the British emissaries, Stoddart and Conolly, met with untimely deaths in 1842.
+Below it, facing each other from opposite sides of a large piazza, are the mosaic-tiled facades and turquoise domes of the Kalan Mosque and Mir-i Arab Madrasa – two of the great architectural masterpieces of the old Silk Road.

 Today you’ll drive east through the green belt lining the Zeravshan River to Samarkand, pausing for lunch at a traditional pottery.
-On arrival in Samarkand, visit Timur’s azure-domed tomb, the Gur-i Amir.
+On arrival, visit Timur’s azure-domed tomb, the Gur-i Amir.

 A memorable excursion awaits today as you visit the oasis town of Shakhrisabz, on the far side of the Gysar Mountains.
-Later, marvel at the Sogdian murals in Afrosiab (the site of the ancient city) and exquisite tilework of the Shah-i-Zina complex.
+Later, enjoy the superb tilework and sociable atmosphere of the Shah-i-Zinda tomb complex back in Samarkand.

 Located 50 miles (80km) south of Samarkand, Shakrisabz was the birthplace of Timur – a fact celebrated by a crop of wonderful 14th and 15th century monuments, foremost among them the majestic Kok Gumbaz mosque, with its three vibrant turquoise domes.
 The remnants of Timur’s own Summer Palace, the Ak-Saray, come a close second: sublime blue, white and gold mosaics embellish the surviving gateway of the building.
-After lunch, you’ll visit Afrosiab, a hilltop close the Registan occupied between 500BC and 1220AD.
-We’ll then call at a nearby silk carpet weaving workshop before heading to the Shah-i Zinda to see the tombs of the Timurid Queens and concubines were laid to rest.
+After lunch, there will be time to visit the site’s remaining monuments before returning to Samarkand ahead of a sunset wander around the glazed-tiled tombs of the Shah-i-Zinda necropolis, where many of the Timurid Queens and concubines were laid to rest.

 12 days from £2695 per person